johnwax/pyback/README.md

 `./backdoor.py`

 # Tips
-pyinstaller will encrease the detection rate.use this version only:
+pyinstaller will encrease the detection rate. use this version only:
 `pip install pyinstaller==3.1.1`

-backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
+backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment
+the self.persistance() line in backdoor file.

-for list of commnads type 'help' in the listener console.
+for list of commnads type 'help' in the listener console when connected to the backdoor.

 tkinter most be installed by default, otherwise install it with:
 `apt install python-tk`

-the `enum` command results will be saved in the listener directory to see colored output use `cat enum*.txt`
+the `enum` command results will be saved in the listener directory. to see colored output use `cat enum*.txt`

 # PoC
   using pure python code: